Last updated on July 17, 2025

 Stone Rain (Mystical Archive) | Illustration by Justin Hernandez

-What Is Land Destruction?
+What Is Land Destruction in MTG?

 Cleansing Wildfire - Illustration by Mathias Kollros